 Native app experience

 Apps built using React Native utilize their own UI module, providing the feel of a native app and not a web-based experience.
-It uses components that are native to mobile designs and provides identical interface for Android and iOS making it a seamless procedure.
+It uses components that are native to mobile designs and provides an identical interface for Android and iOS making it a seamless procedure.
 One can also build production-ready mobile applications using React Native, such as Palantir and TaskRabbit who are already using it in production for user-facing applications.

 React Native Libraries